A Guide To Getting Dressed When You’re Depressed

 3. Adorn yourself

-“Getting dressed” can sound like a chore, so I like to say I’m “adorning” myself.
-It feels like self-care, and some days it’s the best I can do.
+When “getting dressed” sounds like a chore, I like to say I’m “adorning” myself.
+This sounds a little more indulgent, which reframes this whole process as self care.
+Some days a change of phrase is the best I can do.

 4. Look in the mirror (or don’t)